 These changes, What you do and how you think, affect your brain.

 The individual can perceive changes in physical sensations such as heart rate as threatening and become a trigger for panic.
 This can become a feedback loop.

 For example, Colin noticed an increased heart rate and sweating when travelling on a train.
-He focused on these symptoms and panicked as he thought he was going to die; both the change in heart rate and travelling on a train can become triggers for Colin, and he may avoid train travel in the future.
+He focused on these symptoms and panicked as he thought he would die; the change in heart rate and travelling on a train can become triggers for Colin, and he may avoid train travel in the future.

-People who experience recurrent panic attacks are selectively attending to sensations in their bodies, and any change may be frightening.
+People who experience recurrent panic attacks selectively attend to sensations in their bodies, and any change may be frightening.

 This hypervigilance to bodily sensations can increase the physical symptoms, which are then catastrophically interpreted by the individual as a threat, further increasing the symptoms and leading to avoidance and other behavioural changes, which are not helpful with panic disorder in the long run.

 How do I know if I have a panic attack?

 As the physical symptoms of panic attacks are so extreme, you might fear that you are having a heart attack or dying.
 Part of the diagnostic process for panic disorder is to have medical conditions ruled out.